The Great Allegheny Passage is a perfect bicycle outing for all ages and experience levels.

-If you are looking for a day outing on the trail, Ohiopyle is the place to start.
-We offer a fleet of 100 bikes to choose from, cruisers, mountain bikes, hybrids, and kids bikes and tandems are also available
+If you are looking for a one-day outing on the trail, Ohiopyle is the place to start.
+We offer a fleet of 100 bikes to choose from.
+Cruisers, mountain bikes, hybrids, and kids bikes and tandems are available to rent.

-From Ohiopyle, you can bike upstream (towards Confluence, PA) or downstream (towards Connellsvile & eventually Pittsburgh, PA) along the Youghiogheny River.
-Choose either direction - you can't go wrong!
+From Ohiopyle, you can bike upstream (towards Confluence, PA) or downstream (towards Connellsvile and eventually Pittsburgh, PA) along the Youghiogheny River.
+Choose either direction — you can’t go wrong!